-800-ton dummy load to test Itinerary in September
+800-tonne dummy load to test Itinerary in September

 A dummy load made of 360 concrete blocks will be loaded onto a special self-propelled platform (88 axles) to travel the whole length of the Itinerary.
-Its weight and dimensions—800 tons, 40 metres long, 9 metres wide, 11 metres high— mimic the most exceptional ITER loads.
+Its weight and dimensions—800 tonnes, 40 metres long, 9 metres wide, 11 metres high— mimic the most exceptional ITER loads.

 Many of the ITER components that will come off of the fabrication lines in the factories of the ITER Members are particularly large and heavy.
 In order to permit their transport to ITER, France has adapted a special 104 kilometre-long Itinerary—widening roads, adapting roundabouts and reinforcing bridges between Port-de-la-Pointe, on the shores of the Étang de Berre, and the ITER site in Saint Paul-lez-Durance.

 began in January 2008 and was completed three years later.
 In March 2012 the ITER Organization awarded a framework contract for the transport of the machine's components to the DAHER

 Group.
 In advance of the test convoys planned for September (technical) and October (logistics and organization) 2013, final adjustments to the ITER Itinerary were carried out between April and June this year.